vaithak/volume_approximation/README.md

-## Practical volume computation, supplementary code for paper "Practical volume estimation by a new annealing schedule for cooling convex bodies" submitted to SoCG 2019
+## Practical volume computation, supplementary code for paper "Practical volume estimation by a new annealing schedule for cooling convex bodies" submitted to ESA 2019

 #### 0. Compile code
 - Clone repository and switch to branch v_poly: